safeledger logo

 A Freezone Business Setup refers to starting your company in a special business area called a “Freezone” in the UAE.
 These zones are made to attract foreign investors by offering benefits like full ownership (100% foreign ownership), no import/export taxes, and simplified setup rules.

-However, Freezone companies generally cannot trade directly in the UAE mainland without appointing a local distributor or opening a mainland branch.
+However, business setup in freezone generally cannot trade directly in the UAE mainland without appointing a local distributor or opening a mainland branch.
 Not sure whether to choose a Freezone or Mainland setup?
 Learn the key differences here

-Why is Freezone Business Setup in the UAE So Popular?
+Why is Freezone Business Setup in UAE So Popular?

-These good points make starting a business in the UAE Free Zones very appealing to many.
+• These good points make starting a business in UAE Free Zones very appealing to many.

 Best Free Zone for Your Business by Industry